-- Keep clear of and do not pass under suspended loads. - Keep clear of suspended loads while they are being transported. - Do not touch lifting devices and lifting accessories while lifting the load. - Only lift, transport and set down loads, if you have received appropriate training. - Only use suitable and undamaged lifting devices and lifting accessories which are checked regularly. - Do not exceed the maximum load limit of lifting accessories.
+- Keep clear of suspended loads while they are being transported. - Do not touch lifting devices and lifting accessories while lifting the load. - Only lift, transport and set down loads, if you have received appropriate training. - Only use suitable and undamaged lifting devices and lifting accessories which are checked regularly. - Do not exceed the maximum load limit of lifting accessories.

-- Cut injuries to body and extremities, mainly to the hands. - Crushing of fingers or hand.
+- Cut injuries to body and extremities, mainly to the hands. - · Crushing of fingers or hand.